johnolamide/alx-low_level_programming/0x08-recursion/README.md

 5-sqrt_recursion.c : returns the natural square root of a number

 6-is_prime_number : checks if a number is a prime number

+100-is_palindrome.c : checks if a string is a palindrome